-The PBM Guidelines app was decommissioned in November 2015 upon the release of iOS9 due to incompatibility.
-The PBM Guidelines can be downloaded to devices and accessed in PDF using a number of offline reading apps e.g. iBook, CloudReaders, Play Books etc. If you would like to order printed modules and QRGs, free of charge within Australia and New Zealand only, please complete complete the Publications Order Form.
+If you would like to order printed modules and QRGs, free of charge within Australia and New Zealand only, please complete the Publications Order Form.

 Keep up to date with the progress of the Guidelines

 To keep up to date with the review and update of the PBM Guidelines, you can register for progress updates through BloodPortal where updates are automatically sent to your nominated email address as they are released.
-BloodPortal also enables users to have one place where they can update their contact details with the NBA and subscribe to mailing lists relating to PBM and transfusion in Australia.
+BloodPortal also enables you to have one place where you can update your contact details with the NBA and subscribe to mailing lists relating to PBM and transfusion in Australia.
 The latest update is available on this site at Patient Blood Management Guidelines Progress Updates.

 For more information